 A step by step guide to knitting the classic beauty, Jeanette.

-Ever gotten half way through a project and thought “Hang on, am I even doing this right?”
+Ever gotten halfway through a project and thought “Hang on, am I even doing this right?”
+We have 🙋♀️

 TEST YOUR TENSION

-It’s a good idea to check that the tension (how tightly or loosely your knitting is) is right before you start knitting your masterpiece.
-We knit a “tension swatch” to make sure the tension is juuuust right.
-It's a bit like goldilocks, if the tension is too tight, your jumper will be too small, and if it's too loose it may not hold it's shape and might be too big.
+First thing's first.
+Before you start your project, make sure your tension (how tightly or loosely your knitting is) is juuuust right 🥣 We do this by knitting a “tension swatch”.
+It's a bit like goldilocks, if the tension is too tight, your piece will be too small, and if it's too loose it may not hold its shape and might be too big.

 WHAT YOU’LL NEED